UCIDataScienceInitiative/IntroR_Workshop/index.md

 ---

 ## Questions to answer
-1. Are there any problems/outliers in the data?
-2. Does mpg depend on the origin of the car?
+1. Does mpg depend on the origin of the car?
-3. How is mpg related with #cylinders of the car?
+2. How is mpg related with #cylinders of the car?
-4. How is mpg related with other variables?
+3. How is mpg related with other variables?
-5. Predict mpg using the other variables provided in the data.
+4. Predict mpg using the other variables provided in the data.

 ---